 The creative writing prompts below can be used in any way you want.
 Use your imagination.
 Have fun with a freewrite, compose a poem, or draft a short story.
 Who knows?
 Maybe one of these prompts will inspire an idea for a novel.
 And if you’ve never given science fiction or fantasy a shot, this is your chance to test the waters and find out just how deep they are.

 The Speculative Fiction Edition*

 - A plane is flying from Australia to Los Angeles.
-As the passengers disembark, they start to experience amnesia — all of the passengers except for one.
+As the passengers disembark, they start to experience amnesia–that is, all of the passengers except one.
 The farther they go from the plane on which they flew, the more severe their amnesia.

 - The year is 1623.
 A visitor comes to a small, tribal village in Nigeria.
 The visitor is wearing blue jeans, a Janis Joplin t-shirt, and a baseball cap and is carrying a pack that contains a solar-powered laptop computer.